 Okay, I have to admit, in the beginning, it was hard.
 I didn’t master my work-life balance naturally.
 It took a lot of work.

 When I started to improve a little, there was growing pain.

 You know that kind of pain you would have as a kind when you grew too quickly?
 That kind of pain.

 In the beginning, it was tough to manage everything at the same time.
 I also noticed that I was trying to please people all the time, making for a skewed balance.

-When you say ‘yes’ to everything, it takes away from a lot.
+When you say ‘yes’ to everything, it takes away a lot.

-Some night I got 4 hours of sleep, other days I didn’t have a minute for myself.
+Some nights I got 4 hours of sleep, other days I didn’t have a minute for myself.
 Exhausting.
 This continued for several years.